spryker/spryker-docs/docs/scos/dev/migration-concepts/migrate-to-sccos/step-2-upgrade-the-php-version.md

 ---
 title: 'Step 2: Upgrade the PHP version'
-description: To migrate to PaaS, you need to upgrade the PHP version.
+description: To migrate to SCCOS, you need to upgrade the PHP version.
 template: howto-guide-template
 ---

-After you have [integrated the Docker SDK](/docs/scos/dev/migration-concepts/migrate-to-paas/step-1-integrate-the-docker-sdk.html), you have to upgrade the PHP version.
+After you have [integrated the Docker SDK](/docs/scos/dev/migration-concepts/migrate-to-sccos/step-1-integrate-the-docker-sdk.html), you have to upgrade the PHP version.
 To upgrade, follow these steps.

 ## 1. Check project code for PHP 8.0 compatibility using PHPCompatibility